melanie531/sagemaker-jumpstart-generative-ai-examples/11-api-gateway-managed-endpoint/README.md

    - Instance type: t3.small

 3. Open the Cloud9 IDE
-4. In the terminal, run the following cmd to clone the repository
+4. In the terminal, run the following cmd to clone the repository that contains the CDK stack we will be using for this lab.

     ```
     git clone https://github.com/dalacan/sagemaker-endpoint-manager.git